Sequential Fair Resource Allocation under a Markov Decision Process Framework: Training of Reinforcement Learning Policy

 The policy network architecture consists of three Fully Connected (FC) layers followed by one output layer, where each FC layer has 256 neurons with ReLU activation functions.
 Since the MDP state is time dependent, to prevent the input state vector size from growing over the time horizon $T$ during training, we represent the state vector as $\langle \widetilde{\mathbf{X}}^{t},\widetilde{\mathbf{A}}^{t}, B^t, t\rangle$, where

+Note that the state does not include any demand distribution information (e.g., expectation).
 We guarantee the step-wise budget constraint $\sum_{i=1}^N A^t_i \leq B^t$, by designing the output layer to have two heads: one head with a Sigmoid activation function, which outputs a scalar determining the step-wise budget utilization ratio $u^t\in[0,1]$; and another head with a Softmax activation function, which outputs an allocation ratio vector, $\mathbf{z}^t\in\mathbb{R}^{N}$ : $\sum_{i=1}^{N}z_i^t=1$ over the agents.
 The final allocation for each agent is determined by $A_i^t=z_i^t u^t B^t$.

 We perform hyper-parameter tuning using a grid search over a set of candidates.
 The results in Table~\ref{tb:rl} are achieved by using the hyper-parameters summarized in Table~\ref{tb:hyper-parameter}.